Skip to content

 Author Guidelines

-The following categories are proposed for Upstream blog posts as they best capture the scope intended for this blog series.
-Please contact us at upstream@force11.org if you have further ideas for categories.
+Upstream welcomes submissions that fit within the scope intended for this blog series.
+Please contact us at upstream@force11.org if you have further ideas for categories:

-How current events might impact the future, understanding, or status quo of open science.
+• News: How latest events or trends might impact the future, understanding, or status quo.
+Examples available here.

 Basic Rules for writers

-• Stay on topic - open research, choosing one of the four categories
+• Stay on topic - open research, choosing one of the categories above

-• Original content only (cross-posting of content first published on Upstream is obviously possible)
+• Original content (cross-posting of content first published on Upstream is obviously possible)

 • No rants or advertorials (product reviews/demos)